10 actions to keep your kidneys healthy

-Patients who already have kidney or heart disease should always discuss the daily fluid intake with their doctor.
-In this case too much might have a negative effect on the patients’ health.
+Patients who already have kidney or heart disease should always discuss their daily fluid intake with their doctor.
+In this case, too much might have a negative effect on the patient’s health.

 You do not have to play competitive sports to keep your kidneys healthy.
 The World Health Organization (WHO) recommends at least 150 minutes of moderate exercise every week.
 This corresponds to about one 20-minute walk a day.
 If you want to actively improve your health, you should exercise twice as often, or about 5 hours a week.
 Regular exercise can, for example, help to lower blood pressure, strengthen the musculature and improve general well-being.

 Even if your kidneys are already affected you can profit from the positive effects of regular exercise.
-The European Association of Rehabilitation in Chronic Kidney Disease shares some useful exercises on their website.
+The European Association of Rehabilitation in Chronic Kidney Disease shares some useful exercises on its website.